-The table below (Table 2.6) shows the average subgroup SPI in the 2010-2011 school year for Connecticut's five traditionally underperforming subgroups and the "all students" group across schools with a sufficient number of students to meet the subgroup n-size requirement of 20.
+The table below (Table 2.7) shows the average subgroup SPI in the 2010-2011 school year for Connecticut's five traditionally underperforming subgroups and the "all students" group across schools with a sufficient number of students to meet the subgroup n-size requirement of 20.
 The student achievement data reveals clear differences in SPIs by subgroup.
-SPIs for black (52.7; 47.0), Hispanic (55.4; 50.0), and students eligible for free or reduced price lunch are lower than those for the "all students" group (62.8; 58.2).
-The gap in achievement is even wider for students with disabilities and English language learners, who perform almost 30 SPI points lower than the "all students" group.
+SPIs for black, Hispanic, and students eligible for free or reduced price lunch are lower than those for the "all students" group.
+The gap in achievement is even wider for students with disabilities and English language learners.

-Table 2.6 Connecticut 2010-2011 School Performance Indices by Subgroup
+Table 2.7 Connecticut 2010-2011 School Performance Indices by Subgroup

-Average School Performance Indices for Each Subgroup CMT SPI 2010 # of students CAPT SPI 2010 # of students All Students 62.8 250,599 58.2 42,821 Black 52.7 32,847 47.0 5,686 Hispanic 55.4 46,198 50.0 7,016 Eligible for Free or Reduced Price lunch 53.3 89,970 48.1 13,167 English Language Learners 35.9 13,053 32.3 1,770 Students With Disabilities 33.9 31,211 32.9 5,075
+Average School Performance Indices for Each Subgroup

+2010 # of 2010 # of

+CMT SPI students CAPT SPI students

+All Students 77.1 250,599 72.1 42,821

+Black 60.0 32,847 50.1 5,686

+Hispanic 59.6 46,198 51.8 7,016

+Eligible for Free or

+Reduced Price 89,970 13,167

+Lunch 60.3 51.2

+English Language 13,053 1,770

+Learners 45.4 15,055 29.2 1,770

+Students With 31,211 5,075

+Disabilities 44.8 31,211 37.5 3,073

-The CSDE's goal is that all schools and subgroups will achieve an SPI of 75.
-By choosing an SPI of 75 as the target, Connecticut creates an accountability system that sets student achievement targets at Goal on state assessments.
+The CSDE's goal is that all schools and subgroups will achieve an SPI of 88.
+If the CSDE set its target so that, on average, students were Proficient, then the goal SPI would equal 67.
+By choosing an SPI of 88 as the target, Connecticut creates an accountability system that sets student achievement targets at Goal on state assessments.
 This target represents a shift toward higher expectations: the NCLB system set student achievement targets at Proficient, which is a lower target on the state assessments.
-If the CSDE set its target so that, on average, students were Proficient, then the goal SPI would equal 50.

 Scoring at or above Goal is a challenging yet reasonable expectation for Connecticut students.
-In 2010-11, 16% of high schools and 18% of elementary and middle schools achieved at or above this SPI level.
+In 2010-11, 18% of elementary and middle schools achieved at or above this SPI level.
 Goal requires students to demonstrate extensive knowledge of grade-level content.
 In mathematics, for example, elementary and middle school students that take the CMT demonstrate well-developed conceptual understanding, computational skills, and problem-solving skills, as well as an ability to solve complex and abstract mathematical problems.
 For reading, these students scoring at Goal are likely to demonstrate the consistent ability to read and respond to grade-appropriate literary and informational texts with minimal assistance.
 Students at this level will also consistently use effective strategies before, during, and after reading to understand, interpret, and evaluate grade-appropriate text.

 Furthermore, an independent study of Connecticut's assessments confirms that students who score Goal on high school state tests (CAPT) are more likely to be college and career ready, as measured by SAT performance, remedial course-taking patterns in college, college GPA, and postsecondary degree attainment.
 A second study found that a student's performance on the grade 8 state test (CMT) in each discipline highly correlates with grade 10 CAPT performance.

-Setting the target at Goal standard at all grade levels represents an ambitious and appropriate target for Connecticut's students.2

-For the 2010-11 school year, the SPI was 65.8 for the CMT and 62.5 for the CAPT.
-The histograms below in figure 2.7 summarize the statewide SPI distribution in 2010-11.
+Setting the target at Goal standard at all grade levels represents an ambitious and appropriate target for Connecticut's students.2 For the 2010-11 school year, the SPI was 77.1 for the CMT and 72.1 for the CAPT.